LeonardoNossa/FM-index-prj/README.md

 def readFile():
   ...
 ```
 it provides to the reading part of the input file.
-The function splitted in two part: the first one corresponds to the fact that the executor has the FASTA file on his computer; the second one corresponds to the fact that the executor doesn't have the FASTA file, but he has the NCBI code of the sequence (so he thanks to the API he can use the code to take the FASTA file)
+The function splitted in two part: the first one corresponds to the fact that the executor has the FASTA file on his computer; the second one corresponds to the fact that the executor doesn't have the FASTA file, but he has the NCBI code of the sequence (so thanks to the API he can use the code to take the FASTA file)

 The function
 ```py